![]() |

 For example:

-mysql> SELECT 1 + 1; -> 2 |
+mysql> SELECT 1 + 1;

 All clauses used must be given in exactly the order shown above.
 For example,

-clause must come after any GROUP BY
+a HAVING clause must come after any GROUP BY clause and before

-any ORDER BY
+any ORDER BY clause.

 The alias is used as the expression's column name and can be used with

-clauses.
+ORDER BY or HAVING clauses.
 For example:

-mysql> SELECT CONCAT(last_name,', ',first_name) AS full_name FROM mytable ORDER BY full_name; |
+mysql> SELECT CONCAT(last_name,', ',first_name) AS full_name

-keyword is optional when aliasing a SELECT
+The AS keyword is optional when aliasing a SELECT expression.

 The preceding example could have been written like this:

-mysql> SELECT CONCAT(last_name,', ',first_name) full_name FROM mytable ORDER BY full_name; |
+mysql> SELECT CONCAT(last_name,', ',first_name) full_name

-is optional, a subtle problem can occur
+Because the AS is optional, a subtle problem can occur

-if you forget the comma between two SELECT
+if you forget the comma between two SELECT expressions: MySQL will

 interpret the second as an alias name.
 For example, in the following

-is treated as an alias name:
+statement, columnb is treated as an alias name:

 mysql> SELECT columna columnb FROM mytable; |

-WHERE
+WHERE clause,

 because the column value may not yet be determined when the

-clause is executed.
+WHERE clause is executed.

-See section Problems with alias
+See section Problems with alias.

-clause indicates the tables from which to
+FROM table_references clause indicates the tables from which to

 retrieve rows.
 If you name more than one table, you are performing a

 join.
-For information on join syntax, see JOIN
+For information on join syntax, see JOIN.

 For each table specified, you may optionally specify an alias.